The most common symptoms of a faulty starter solenoid are a car that won’t start and a clicking sound when you try to start the engine.

 Before you start to get your hands dirty, here are a few common symptoms of a faulty starter solenoid:

-This can indicate that the starter solenoid is getting adequate power from the battery, but is failing to start the engine.
+The clicking also indicates that the starter solenoid is getting adequate power from the battery, but is failing to start the engine, meaning the battery is not at fault.

-The starter solenoid may be completely dead, or may not be receiving power from the battery.
-It can also point to problems with wiring or a blown fuse.
+The starter solenoid may also be completely dead, or may not be receiving power from the battery if the battery is dead or if the battery cables are damaged.
+It can also point to problems with engine loom wiring or a blown fuse.

 If your car won’t start sometimes or if it won’t start at all, then there is probably a problem with the starter relay, starter solenoid, the battery or the starter motor.